inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ## Unresolved questions

-Per community fields (both data model and settings form), required fields, and more flexible UI customizations might be implemented in the future.
+Per community fields (both data model and settings form), and more flexible UI customizations might be implemented in the future.
 However, a clear path to implementation could not be identified due to their complexity.

-### Vocabularies namespacing

-While custom fields are already namespaced (separated from core metadata), by grouping them in the `custom_fields` dictionary, collisions are still possible.

-- It could happen between two sections.
-Imagine a CERN and a NASA section on a record (since custom fields are global), both including `experiments`.
-There are two potential solutions for this.
-One is to namespace when defining the field in `RDM_CUSTOM_FIELDS`, meaning `name="cern.experiment"`.
-Another, option would be to do the same but taken care by the implementation so the definition stays as`name=experiment`.
-- Between vocabularies, similar to the above but instead of two fields two vocabularies both with `experiment` field.
-Similarly could potentially happen e.g. between Darwin Core and others.
-Should the `VocabularyCF` enforce the `id` and/or `name` to be a URI?
-This would allow for easier namespacing of the fields.
-However, it would bring other complications on the validation/serialization and custom fields creation via CLI, since those values are used to get information from config.
-It might need an extra attribute `namespace`.
-- Between instances, looking forward to a potential synchronization of instances.
-This use case falls out of scope for now.

 ### Export formats